-THE NEW FOCUS OF ESTATE PLANNING: LONG TERM CARE
+THE NEW FOCUS: LONG TERM CARE

 One ancillary effect of the recent pandemic is a renewed interest in estate planning.
 Given the changes under 2017 tax law, however, estate tax planning may now be of primary concern only to those whose net assets exceed $11 million.
 This expanded tax relief, however, does not relieve middle-class families of the responsibility of estate planning; it changes only the goals and concerns around which those estate plans should be structured.